 - ½ cup semi sweet chocolate chips + a few extra for the top

-- 1 tbsp all purpose flour for dusting chocolate chips
+- 1 tablespoon all purpose flour for dusting chocolate chips

 Additional Topping